droidjamindia/droidjam/content/faq.md

 #### What are the timings of the event?
-Registrations will open at 8:00 am on Friday, 13 July 2018 and day 1 will carry on till 5:00 pm in the evening.
+Registrations will open at 8:00 am on Friday, 30 Aug 2019  and day 1 will carry on till 5:00 pm in the evening.
 The talks on day 2 will start at 9:00 am and run upto 5:00 pm.